LousyValues/Monolith_Gantry_V2-VT/README.md

 ![1](Images/V2_9mm_top_rail.png)

+## Updates
+### 14.09.2023:

+I added the STLs for all of the existing combinations.
+Huge thanks to ***@krankydonkey*** for remixing all of the Archetype belt clamps for this flipped belt path (CAD/STLs added).
+### 11.09.2023:

+I added the complete X-axis CAD with motor mount clearances to help with toolhead compatibility checks and XY joint and/or toolhead carriage remixing.

+A lot of the usable hardware combinations are also included: pins, standoffs, shoulder bolts, etc.

+- **Front rail:** belt location from the X-beam is yet to be decided.
+I am open to suggestions on how we should make the flipped belt path compatible with existing Voron(mod) toolheads.
+XY joints CAD available for 6 and 9mm belts.

+- **Top rail:** the included VZ-Hevort CNC toolhead compatible 6 and 9mm XY joints are easy to remix for different top rail toolheads.
+Please make sure the layout matches your toolhead (eg. front right belt is upper or lower).
+Motor mounts will be compatible with both if they're printed accordingly (normal or mirrored).

 ## What's this?
 This is a performance-oriented, configurable gantry system for Voron 2.4 and Trident.
 It brings VZbot AWD simplicity and Voron space efficiency together.